andrii-vasyliev/demo-fastapi-for-robotframework-test-suite/readme.md

     `.venv\Scripts\activate`

-4. Install the required dependencies:
+5. Install the required dependencies:

     `pip install -r requirements.txt`

-5. Set up the environment variables for the database connection and other configurations.
+6. Set up the environment variables for the database connection and other configurations in the `demo-fastapi-for-robotframework-test-suite/.env` and `demo-fastapi-for-robotframework-test-suite/app/config.py`.

 ## Usage

+1. Navigate to the project directory:

+    `cd demo-fastapi-for-robotframework-test-suite`

+2. Activate a virtual environment

+    On Linux, use

+    `source .venv/bin/activate`

+    On Windows, use

+    `.venv\Scripts\activate`

+3. Navigate to the API application directory:

+   `cd app`

-1. Start the development server:
+4. Start the development server:

-    `uvicorn app.main:app --reload`
+    `uvicorn main:app --reload`

     This will start the API server at `http://localhost:8000`.

-2. Navigate to `http://localhost:8000/api/docs` to access the interactive API documentation (provided by Swagger UI).
+5. Navigate to `http://localhost:8000/api/docs` to access the interactive API documentation (provided by Swagger UI).

-3. You can now send requests to the API endpoints for various operations, such as:
+6. You can now send requests to the API endpoints for various operations, such as:

 - `POST /api/customers` to create a new customer
 - `GET /api/customers/{customer_id}` to retrieve details of a specific customer